 Distant view for the Salton Sea..

 There were no sign boards or markings of any kind that directs the hikers.
 We had decided to return back on the path we had climbed up.
 Most of the folks were returning in the path they climbed up, very few knew about exact path to the loop.
 Met a local family on the top of the hill, they told us about the path back to the parking lot, so that we could complete the loop.
 The climb down was much longer but easier path with only 2 ladders.
 Spotted some really beautiful colored rocks along the path.
 The entire loop was about 6 miles which took 4 hours to complete.
 We really enjoyed this hike.
-I would say the best, experience is great as we went in a big group.
+I would say the best experience, as we went in a big group.

 More colored rocks and the view during sunset.